cansik/open-azure-kinect/README.md

 pip install -r requirements.txt
 ```

-There is already an example script [demo.py](demo.py) which provides insights in how to use the library.
+There is already an example script [demo.py](demo.py) which provides insights on how to use the library.

 ## About
 Thanks to [tikuma-lsuhsc](https://github.com/tikuma-lsuhsc) for creating [python-ffmpegio](https://github.com/python-ffmpegio/python-ffmpegio) and helping me extract the Azure Kinect data.